Radek71/Cinnamon-Themes/Thunderbolt/README.md

 ## Thunderbolt theme description

-This theme is based mainly on the artwork of the Atolm Gnome Sehell theme and my previous Tomcat theme.
+This theme is based mainly on the artwork and colors of the Atolm Gnome Sehell theme and my previous Tomcat theme.

 ## Compatibility